-1. Type power options in the taskbar search box, and then select Power Options.
+- 1. Type power options in the taskbar search box, and then select Power Options. - or -

-Right-click the Power meter icon man, and then select Power Options.
+Right-click the Power meter icon , and then select Power Options.

-- 2. In the left pane, select Require a password on wakeup. - 3.
-Select Change Settings that are currently unavailable. - Select Require a password (recommended).
-4.
+- 2. In the left pane, select Require a password on wakeup. - Select Change Settings that are currently unavailable. - 4.
+Select Require a password (recommended). - NOTE: To create a user account password or change your current user account password, select Create or change your user account password, and then follow the on-screen instructions.
+If you do not need to create or change a user account password, go to step 5. - 5.
 Select Save changes.
-5.